Carolinas College of Health Sciences Data & Information Overview

 Student Loan Debt

-It's not uncommon for college students to take out loans to pay for school.
-In fact, almost 66% of students nationwide depend at least partially on loans.
+While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
 At Carolinas College of Health Sciences, approximately 100% of students took out student loans averaging $2,227 a year.
 That adds up to $8,908 over four years for those students.

 The student loan default rate at Carolinas College of Health Sciences is 3.3%.
 This is significantly lower than the national default rate of 10.1%, which is a good sign that you'll be able to pay back your student loans.